WWE News: The Undertaker Retires With Dignity After ‘WrestleMania 33’ Loss

 The Undertaker Announces His Retirement In Dramatic Fashion

-In the buildup to WrestleMania 33 the WWE has been accused of a lack of imagination.
+In the buildup to WrestleMania 33, the WWE has been accused of a lack of imagination.
 Monday Night Raw has sometimes seemed a little like Groundhog Day, and matches between veterans and active superstars had no real backstory to them.
-What many commentators seemed to have missed, is that WrestleMania 33 marked the passing of the WWE crown to a new generation.
+What many commentators seemed to have missed is that WrestleMania 33 marked the passing of the WWE crown to a new generation.

 AJ Styles beat Shane McMahon, Seth Rollins triumphed over his former mentor, Triple H. Make no mistake, WrestleMania 33 put the WWE network’s future firmly into the hands of the younger generation of WWE superstars.
 Nowhere was this more apparent than when Roman Reigns defeated The Undertaker.